yotech-cpu/Journal/journal.md

     textSize(s/3);
     text ("Y*Y", x, y)
 ```
+Code as done in class (connect circles to the middle of the screen) ^

 Q.2 What did I learn?

 I understood that within the same framework of python, coding could differ significantly however, the knowledge of flowcharts as a base always remains useful.
 Previously, I was unaware of the usefullness of the global command until I had to complete the homework assignment.